 Glue the top and ribbon on as above.

-For the photos I had her in the crib so the bottle wouldn’t roll too far when I was trying to take a photo.
-I am not suggesting giving it to your infant for independent play, these discovery bottles are for closely supervised play only.
+For the photos, I had her in the crib so that the bottle wouldn’t roll too far when I was trying to take a photo.
+I am not suggesting giving it to your infant for independent play.
+Closely and directly supervise children using these discovery bottles.

 The rainbow one has lasted forever.
 2 years later it’s still kicking!